opentracing/opentracing.io/content/guides/java/quick-start.md

 ---
-title: "Golang: Quick Start"
+title: "Java: Quick Start"
 ---

-* Link to GO walkthroughs / tutorials
+* Link to Java walkthroughs / tutorials
 * Setting up your tracer
 * Start a Trace
 * Create a Child Span